LiveHelpNow LiveHelpNow

 Chat GPT

 As we mentioned, Chat GPT could be the silver bullet and a game changer for AI in customer service.
-With its further advances, companies can train the software to use the company knowledge as a data source.
+With further advances, companies can train the software to use the company knowledge as a data source.
 This can include a SharePoint knowledge base, previous customer service interactions, and website content.

 Using natural language processing ChatGPT software will be able to detect intent and answer customers’ questions with unprecedented accuracy.
 Companies will be able to harness the power of ChatGPT, eliminating training and developing intents.
 Chat GPT will be smart enough to work with data out of the box.
 Currently, LiveHelpNow is working on delivering a ChatGPT-powered AI chatbot to be released later this year.
 Stay tuned.